orchitech/redmine_reformat/README.md

   - Feel free to submit more :)
 - Conversions can be chained - e.g. convert Atlassian Wiki Markup (roughly similar to Textile) to HTML and then HTML to Markdown using Turndown.
+- Newlines are normalized in a configurable way to make the result deterministic and most matching the converted texts.

 ## Conversion Success Rate and Integrity

-`TextileToMarkdown` converter:
+### `TextileToMarkdown` converter

 - Uses heavy preprocessing using adapted Redmine code, which provides solid compatibility compared to plain pandoc usage.
 - Tested on a Redmine instance with \~250k strings ranging from tiny comments to large wiki pages.
-- The objects in source (Textile) and converted (Markdown) instances were rendered through HTML GUI, the HTMLs were normalized and diffed with exact match ratio of 86% with the default `Redcarpet` Markdown renderer.
+- The objects in source (Textile) and converted (Markdown) instances were rendered through HTML GUI, the HTMLs were normalized and diffed with exact match ratio of 86&nbsp;% with the default `Redcarpet` Markdown renderer.
 - A significant part of the differing outputs are actually fixes of improper user syntax. :)
 - As `Redcarpet` is obsolete and cannot encode all the rich text constructs,